 Who would I recommend the Influence summary to?

-The 15 year old, who just discovered online shopping, the 43 year old manager, who struggles with getting his team at the office on the same page about things, and anyone who can’t seem to pick up a new habit.
+The 15 year old high school student, who just discovered online shopping, the 43 year old manager, who struggles with getting his team at the office on the same page about things, and anyone who can’t seem to pick up a new habit.